 The latest movie theater news and updates

-Read more in CI Proud.
+Read more in the Quad City Times.

 (Thanks to Norman Plant for providing the photo.)

 HOMER, AK — It’s been a labor of love for its owners for the past 12 years but they’re putting the Homer Theater back up for sale.
 This time however, the new owners will get a theatre all set for the next generation of moviegoers.
 In recent years, the theatre has been extensively renovated with new seats, digital projection and a remodel of the lobby area.
 They have the distinction of being one of the only small-town theaters that present Metropolitan Opera broadcasts and have even launched a successful documentary film festival.